vteam27/RagXOllama/README.md

 ## Example
 ![RAG_example](https://github.com/vteam27/RagXOllama/assets/94956831/11031cff-618f-47ad-b6dd-5f5306450526)

-0. Ingestion: Feed relevant information into the chromaDB vector store collection. (eg. A lot of latest news article)
+0. Ingestion: Feed relevant information into the chromaDB vector store collection.
 1. Retrieve: We retrieve relevant (top n) chunks of factual information stored in chromaDB using squared l2 normalized euclidean distance between vectors(in this case).
 2. Augment: We append this context into our prompt.
 3. Generate: We feed this prompt to a ```8B llama3 4-bit quantized``` model served by ollama to generate the desired response.

+View the ```logs.txt``` file for the full output of my code.

 ## Explaination